 3) Is your low energy stress related?
 Stress can tax our adrenal glands to the point of exhaustion.
 When the adrenals are overworked this can lead to thyroid function slowing down as well.

-Of course there may be other underlying reasons for hypothyroid symptoms, however, if stress is a big factor in your life it would be a good idea to support both the adrenals and the thyroid with specific nutrients, adaptogenic herbs, and stress management.
+Of course there may be other underlying reasons for hypothyroid symptoms, however, if stress is a big factor in your life it would be a good idea to have your cortisol and other hormone levels tested.
+There are ways to support both the adrenals and the thyroid with specific nutrients, adaptogenic herbs, and stress management.

 One of the main reasons adrenal fatigue can cause low energy is to do with the normal cortisol rhythm being shifted.
 With normal cortisol regulation levels are high in the morning and slowly tapers off until it is low at night, allowing for energy in the day and a peaceful nights sleep.
 When this shifts to being higher in the evening and night and then low in the morning it will cause low energy in the day and harder to fall asleep at night.